Andrea Kalin: Filmmaking

-2020-2022
+2020–2024

-In 2021, Andrea Kalin began production of a documentary film entitled "A Capitol Case.
-The film is about a DC left-leaning public defender named Heather Shaner who represents over a dozen January 6 defendants with a commitment to rehabilitating her clients through education.
+In 2021, Andrea Kalin began production of a documentary film entitled Public Defender The film is about a DC left-leaning public defender named Heather Shaner who represents over a dozen January 6 defendants with a commitment to rehabilitating her clients through education.
 A lawyer hoped history books would help her Capitol riot clients grow.
 She was called a traitor — and worse.
 In the days after the January 6, 2021 attack, Heather Shaner, Esq. got a call from the Federal Defender's Office asking her to represent those charged with crimes related to January 6.
 Heather weighed the decision and elected to take on a handful of nonviolent misdemeanants.
 Her intent was not to get her clients off the hook for sedition but to understand how an average American could become so radicalized.
 The film features a number of her clients.
+Public Defender premiered at Mountainfilm in May 2024, where it won the Moving Mountains Award for social justice and impact.

-2016-2020
+2016–2020

 Kalin's film, Scattering CJ, the story of CJ Twomey, a seemingly happy Air Force recruit who violently ended his own life at age 20, whose passing plunged his family into unrelenting grief and guilt.
-Years later, in a moment of desperate inspiration, his mother put out an open call on Facebook, looking only for a handful of world travelers who might help fulfill her son's wish to see the world by scattering some of his ashes in a place of beauty or special meaning to them - a call that 21,000 would answer.
-Scattering CJ was broadcast nationally on PBS in 2022.Scattering CJ had its world premiere at the Camden International Film Festival in September 2019.
+Years later, in a moment of desperate inspiration, his mother put out an open call on Facebook, looking only for a handful of world travelers who might help fulfill her son's wish to see the world by scattering some of his ashes in a place of beauty or special meaning to them – a call that 21,000 would answer.
+Scattering CJ had its world premiere at the Camden International Film Festival in September 2019.
 Scattering CJ was broadcast nationally on PBS in 2022.
 Scattering CJ earned awards from industry and film festivals including 2020 Audience Award from the Diff Film Festival and social impact awards awarded by Impact DOCS (Award of Excellence) and the Accolade Global Film Competition (Award of Excellence).
 The film was screened in a number of film festivals including Emerge Film Festival, Diff Film Festival, Salem Film Festival, Annapolis Film Festival, Richmond International Film Festival, Docutah, 320 Festival, Female Filmmakers Fuse Film Festival, Real Abilities Film Festival Boston, and FlickFair.

 In 2017, Kalin directed, produced and wrote First Lady of the Revolution, a feature-length documentary about Henrietta Boggs, the American woman from Birmingham, Alabama who was married to José Figueres Ferrer during the years of the Costa Rican Civil War and served as the First Lady of Costa Rica from 1948 to 1949.
 The film premiered at the Sidewalk Moving Picture Festival in 2017 and has won numerous awards on the festival circuit.
 The documentary also had a limited theatrical release in Costa Rica and New York City and was broadcast on the American Public Television WORLD channel documentary series, Reel South.